ans-group/docs.ukfast.co.uk/source/myukfast/managing-passwords.md

 ## Server Passwords

-Passwords to access your server via SSH, FTP, MySQL and any panel product you may have installed can all be located by going to the **Server** or **eCloud** tab and then selecting the server's IP address from the list presented to you.
+Passwords to access your server via SSH, FTP, MySQL and any panel product you may have installed can all be located by going to the **Server** or **eCloud** tab within [MyUKFast](https://www.my.ukfast.co.uk) and then selecting the server's IP address from the list presented to you.

 You will then need to scroll down to the **Unlock Credentials** button at the very bottom of the page and once you've entered in your MyUKFast password these other passwords will be displayed to you.